Updated August 2016

 This is the first loco I finished, and has undergone a number of rebuilds.
 It's fully compensated, but started as a rigid 0-8-0 style chassis (ie without a pony truck for the trailing wheels).
 This didn't work so I copied the prototype, and assembled a radial axle box out of sheet metal - which worked.
 I think this was one of the earliest 4mm models to use a radial axlebox - it certainly earned a few compliments when first made in 1981.

 Since then, Blatchington has been converted to split axle pick-up (in common with all other locos I have made) which necessitated a new radial box, made out of perspex - a complete ring turned on a lathe, and then cut into suitable lengths.
-My model is now over 35 years old, and has received three new motors (culminating in the Portescap seen here), but has not undergone any other major work.
+My model is now over 35 years old, and has received three new motors (culminating in the Portescap seen here), but has not undergone any other major work until recently.
 However, the hornguides have now finally worn out, such that the axle bearings can move fore-and-aft by something approaching 0.5mm.
 The result is an ugly waddle along the tracks.
 The chassis has therefore been stripped down, old hornguides and bearings removed, new ones made and everything put back together - about a day’s work.
 The result is a much improved engine.

 An overall view of the chassis, showing the basic layout - Portescap driving on the centre axle (via modified MJT gearbox), sidebeam compensation for the front two axles, and centre beam compensation for the rear driver and radial axle box.
 The radial axle box is just about visible.